mkobuolys/dartpad-workshop-segmented-state/src/handle_error_state/instructions.md

 ## Using the `error` property

-Firstly, we should "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
+Firstly, we must "upgrade" the `BlocBuilder` widget and replace it with `BlocConsumer`.
 The main difference between these two widgets is that `BlocConsumer` additionally exposes a listener that could trigger an action on state change.
-Showing a `SnackBar` is a side action that should happen on error, thus it makes sense to use listener for that:
+Showing a `SnackBar` is a side action that happens on error, thus it makes sense to use listener for that:

 ```
 class ShapeView extends StatelessWidget {